hmrc/txm-fph-specification/source/getting-it-right/index.html.md

 ## Send data in the correct format

 Header data contents must be submitted using the US-ASCII character set, with other characters <a href="https://tools.ietf.org/html/rfc3986#section-2.1"> percent encoded (opens in a new tab)</a>.

 Each header has additional formatting requirements.
+To check a header format, you need to <a href="/connection-method/">select your connection method</a>.

 ### Key-value encoding